 Students and parents may login anytime to check grades and homework.
 Everyone has their own password, so no one else can see their grades, and they need only one login to check all their classes.
-This includes grades on all assignments, report cards, attendance, individual comments, class announcements, and school announcements.
+This includes grades on all assignments, report cards, attendance, individual comments, and messages.
 All data is updated continuously, so teachers don't need to do anything extra to post or upload grades.
 This is optional, so you may take some or all information offline.

 Random passwords are generated for each new student and parent/contact.
 The first time they login, they are prompted to choose their own password and enter their contact info.
 (Passwords are not reset each year, so they can continue using the same password.)

 Note: Each parent and student has their own separate password.
 It is very important that they use their own password and not share with each other, otherwise students will receive their parent's messages and parents will receive their child's messages.
 When students login, look in the upper left corner of their screen: If it says "Parent of", they are using the wrong password!
 Go to the or screen to reset the passwords for both the student and parent, and tell them their new password to login correctly.
 Do the same if parents do not see "Parent of" in the upper left of their screen.

 You can print a form letter for each student and parent/contact with their passwords, step-by-step login instructions, and customizable message text, plus optional signature lines if you want parents to confirm receipt.
 Teachers see the screen for your own students, or admins see the screen for the whole school.
 This letter may optionally be translated to Spanish.

 To save paper, check the option to print only for those who have never logged in before, since the others obviously already know how to login.
 Also you can email login links to everyone (see below), then print login instructions only for those who do not have email.
 The email method is much simpler, so that is highly recommended.